-- 6. For details on completing the mapping fields, see Organization and Team Mapping. - 7.
-Click Save when done. - 8.
-To verify that the authentication was configured correctly, logout of Ansible Tower and the login screen will now display the SAML logo to indicate it as a alternate method of logging into Ansible Tower.
+- 11. For details on completing the mapping fields, see Organization and Team Mapping. - 12.
+Click Save when done. - To verify that the authentication was configured correctly, load the auto-generated URL found in the SAML Service Provider Metadata URL into a browser.
+It should output XML output, otherwise, it is not configured correctly.

+Alternatively, logout of Ansible Tower and the login screen will now display the SAML logo to indicate it as a alternate method of logging into Ansible Tower.

 ANSIBLE TOWER

 Welcome to Ansible Tower!
 Please sign in.

 USERNAME

-PASSWORD

-Sign in with SAML (onelogin)
+PASSWORD Sign in with SAML

-SIGN IN WITH SIGN IN
+(onelogin) SIGN IN WITH SIGN IN